PavCasian/PavCasian.github.io/index.md

 <p align="center">Pavel is an explorer and wants to have a large positive impact in the world.
 His natural curiosity pushed him to develop multiple skills, and through persistence, dedication and discipline, excel at them.
-Coming from a Psychology background mixed with technical skills, he believes that he can impact the world through developing technology that targets people’s higher needs (as per Maslow’s pyramid).</p>
+Coming from a Psychology background mixed with technical skills, he believes that he can impact the world through developing technology that targets people’s higher needs (as per <a href="https://www.simplypsychology.org/maslow.html#:~:text=Maslow's%20hierarchy%20of%20needs%20is,attend%20to%20needs%20higher%20up." target="_top">Maslow’s pyramid</a>).</p>

 <h3 align="center">Skills</h3>